Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Diversity

 Toronto is the most culturally diverse city in Canada.
 Each year tens of thousands of newcomers move here from around the world.
-1,266,005 or 47.0 percent of the population are immigrants (2016 Census).
-Just under half of all residents are immigrants and 52% identify as a visible minority.
+In 2021, there were 1,286,140 immigrants, or 47% of the population.

 Places of Worship